Vibrantly colored striking pictorial map of the United States, by W.P.A. artist Aaron Bohrod.

-The map is a beautifully colored and striking depiction of the United States.
-It was created by W.P.A. artist Aaron Bohrod, and it provides a noteworthy look at America's regional history, highlighting the historical events that opened up the country from coast to coast.
+The map provides a fine look at America's regional history, paying tribute to the historical events that opened up Ameica, from coast to coast.

 The map was one of three lithographic maps of the America published by Associated American Artists (AAA) as part of a lithograph series that also included Paul Sample’s America: Its Soil and William Gropper's America Its Folklore.
 As noted by Kyle Carsten Wyatt in Cartographers as Critics: Staking Claims in the Mapping of American Literature (p.
 104-105)